Lisa Marie Presley: Michael Jackson

-Presley clarified some points about her relationship with Michael Jackson during her 2010 interview with Oprah Winfrey.
-Talking about the years she was with him after their divorce, she stated: "We again, were going to get back together, we spent four more years after we’d divorced getting back together and breaking up and talking about getting back together and breaking up."
-During the same interview she also said about Jackson: "I felt like I just always wanted to be around him, always wanted to be part of – I felt so high.
-I’ve never felt like that around another human being..."
-Presley said she was the last person standing over Michael's casket: "Well, most people had left and I was the last one standing over him.
-I didn’t want to leave him."

-In 2014, Lisa Marie Presley said in an interview with The Sydney Morning Herald: "With MJ [Michael Jackson], unfortunately, too much happened, too much got between us.
+In a 2014 interview with The Sydney Morning Herald, Presley said, "With MJ [Michael Jackson], unfortunately, too much happened, too much got between us.
 There was a very deep strong love there; intense.
 But people got in the way, on my end and his end.
 We had so many people telling us what to do and intercepting and speaking on behalf of the other.
 Had it been just he and I, towards the end, I don't think we would have divorced."
-In her 2024 published memoir, From Here to the Great Unknown, Presley states, "I've never been that happy again", referring to her time with Jackson.
+In her 2024 memoir, From Here to the Great Unknown, Presley wrote, "I've never been that happy again", referring to her time with Jackson.

 John Oszajca

-In May 1999, Presley met musician John Oszajca and got engaged to him two days before Christmas.
-She broke off the engagement in March 2001, some five months after meeting Nicolas Cage at a party.
+In May 1999, Presley met musician John Oszajca and became engaged to him two days before Christmas.
+She ended the engagement in March 2001, about five months after meeting Nicolas Cage at a party.

 Nicolas Cage

-Presley's third marriage was to Nicolas Cage, whom she had met while in a relationship with Oszajca.
-They married in Kamuela, Hawaii, on August 10, 2002, and Cage filed for divorce 107 days later on November 25, 2002.
-The divorce was finalized on May 24, 2004.
+Presley's third marriage was to Nicolas Cage, whom she had met while still in a relationship with Oszajca.
+They married in Kamuela, Hawaii, on August 10, 2002.
+Cage filed for divorce 107 days later, on November 25, 2002, and the divorce was finalized on May 24, 2004.